List of Glee characters: Ken Tanaka

 Ken Tanaka (Patrick Gallagher) was the head coach of the football team and was previously engaged to Emma.
 Gallagher has stated: "I think you understand where Ken comes from as they go on.
 You understand where the bitterness comes from, and people may start to like him a little.
 Ken will keep going [after Emma].
 Ken will go after what he wants.
 The one thing Ken won't do is give up."
 Though Gallagher is Chinese-Irish, Ken is Japanese.
 Comparing himself to his character, Gallagher detailed: "I'm more like him than I care to admit.
 I realized I was going for what I like to think as an older version of me from years ago.
 I think Ken is not happy with where he is in life.
 I think he's still got a good heart, but there's this insecurity and bitterness piled on top of it.
 I think love is in Ken's head, and love for me is kind of an idealistic concept.
 But one thing I really respect about him is that he goes after something: He just doggedly pursues Emma.
 I wish I was more like that.
 In some ways, he's a little bit braver than I am.
 I mean—look at what he wears.
 That takes guts."
 Gallagher finds the character interesting, as to play the role he has to face his own "insecurities" and "bitterness".
 Gallagher feels that he draws much of Ken's characterization from himself, while also "channeling" his high school gym teachers.
 He commented: "the real challenge is to find the balance between not trying to be too funny, not trying to make it funny, just letting it be funny, and just delivering the line and letting the writing do the work for you."

-He did not return for the second season; the new football coach, coach Beiste, is played by Dot-Marie Jones.
+He did not return for the second season, being replaced by coach Beiste as the new football coach.
 Principal Figgins explains that Ken had a nervous breakdown.

 He is briefly seen in the season four episode "Shooting Star" as a potential match for Coach Beiste on an online dating site.
 It is here revealed that he is currently living in Medford, Oregon.